- June 2015

 - Care about appearance (included “the very best of industry impressions”) 8/10

 - Respect the community 9/10

 - Protect the environment 9/10

 On 28 April 2016 Costain MD Darren James presented forklift driver Bill Braiden with the first SHE award on the project.
 He had suggested safety improvements at Chadwell Heath, a new idea to prevent hand injuries, and a way to reuse old timbers.
 His idea was to use timber removed from the bridge deck at Gidea Park during the works over Christmas to make a new bench and flower beds.

 Telehandler Steve Hodges and apprentice storeperson Reece Skingley were commended by Costain for safe working practices in April 2016.

 The whole team was commended by Costain in September 2015 for site tidiness and good site practice, leading by example.

 The Crossrail project

-The works will improve the reliability of passenger services.
 Crossrail will allow people travelling from outer London and Essex to travel right through the capital and on to Berkshire and Heathrow without having to change trains.
 At peak times, 12 trains per hour will travel in each direction between Shenfield and central London.
 Read more about the project on the Crossrail website.